Training Deep Physics-Informed Kolmogorov-Arnold Networks: Introduction

 \item We benchmark RGA KANs against baseline cPIKANs and PirateNets on a suite of forward PDE problems, using identical adaptive training techniques across all models.

 \item Through ablation studies, we quantify the individual contributions of each adaptive technique to the overall performance of our proposed architecture. \end{itemize}

 The remainder of this paper is structured as follows.
-Section \ref{sec2} reviews the theoretical foundations of our study, covering the PIML framework, KANs, and the adaptive training methods applied herein.
+Section \ref{sec2} reviews the theoretical foundations of our study, covering the PIML framework and KANs.
 Section \ref{sec3} presents the proposed basis-agnostic Glorot-like initialization and demonstrates its clear advantage over the default cPIKAN initialization through small-scale function-fitting and PDE benchmarks.
 Section \ref{sec4} addresses the depth-scaling limitations of cPIKANs by introducing the RGA KAN architecture; we analyze its training dynamics via the IB theory and show that it remains stable where cPIKANs diverge.
 Section \ref{sec5} delivers a comprehensive empirical comparison among RGA KANs, baseline cPIKANs, and PirateNets on a suite of forward PDE problems, supplemented by ablation studies that isolate the contribution of each adaptive training component.
 Finally, Section \ref{sec6} summarizes our principal findings and outlines promising directions for future research.